neicnordic/sda-helm/sda-db/README.md

 Certificates should be placed in the `files` folder and named accordingly.

-- ca.crt, root ca certificate.
+- CA.crt, root ca certificate.
-- server.crt, serer certificate.
+- pg.crt, serer certificate.
-- server.key, server key.
+- pg.key, server key.